 The role of a psychotherapist:

 Psychotherapists are trained professionals who specialize in treating mental health conditions through various therapeutic techniques.
-While they are not medical doctors, psychotherapists are highly skilled in assessing and treating emotional and psychological issues.
+While they are not medical doctors, psychotherapists are highly skilled in treating emotional and psychological issues.
 Their primary role is to provide therapy sessions that help individuals navigate their emotions, thoughts, and behaviors in order to improve their overall well-being.
+Understanding the difference between a psychotherapist and other professionals, such as counsellors or therapists, can also make the process of seeking help less confusing.
+Each plays a unique role in guiding individuals toward better mental health outcomes.

 Diagnosing mental health conditions: